Easy ways to add nutriational density to your diet.

 Increasing the nutritional density of your diet is one of the best things you can do to improve your health.
 If you made the transition to a plant-based diet and have concerns about getting enough calcium, protein and omega-3 fatty acids in your diet, these tips will give you new sources of essential nutrients.

 It’s also beneficial to review your favorite foods and brands to ensure you’re getting the nutritional value that you expect from each item.
-Food is the best way to get your essential nutrients but unfortunately, labels can be misleading.
+Food is the best way to get your essential nutrients but unfortunately, marketing labels can be misleading.

 Five foods to eat regularly to increase nutritional density.